-retired, "I wanted to build smaller projects, something that I could pick up and carry," he said.
-"Boxes are a piece that I've always liked."
+When Greg Little retired, “I wanted to build smaller projects, something that I could pick up and carry,” he said.
+“Boxes are a piece that I’ve always liked.”

 Although Greg’s main focus is now on boxes, in the past he has been a builder of wooden yachts and sailboats, as well as furniture.
 He’s also a frequent contributor to the Reader’s Project Gallery section of the Woodworker’s Journal eZine, sharing a variety of his projects.

 “As long as I can remember, woodworking is something I’ve really enjoyed doing,” Greg said.
 He started out at around age 9 or 10, watching his dad and uncle build pirogues in the garage.
 The small, flat-bottomed boats could more easily navigate the marshes and shallow waters of Louisiana for the family’s hunting and fishing interests.